facebookresearch/pytorch_GAN_zoo/README.md

 Where a dataset can be:
 - a folder with all your images in .jpg, .png or .npy format
-- a folder with N subfolder and images in it
+- a folder with N subfolder and images in it (see imagefolderDataset = True below)
 - a .h5 file(cf fashionGen)

 To this you can add a "config" entry giving overrides to the standard configuration.
 See models/trainer/standard_configurations to see all possible options.
 For example: